paroar/roadtracing-rest-kafka/README.md

 # Rest-kafka

-Rest-kafka is a kafka producer container that recieves data via websocket.
+Rest-kafka is a kafka producer container that receives data via websocket.

 ## Configuration